Tuesday, June 29, 2010

 DB: Weezer, chips, Manchester United

 You like Weezer?!?
 How do you know about Weezer they are one of my favorites too!!?
-(I give her my ipod to listen to a song)
+(I give her my iPod to listen to a song)

 DB: No, no. I like the Ugandan singer Weazer.
 This music is not the same.